Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on finalizing the functional requirements, organized git repository.

 Added and styled XML structure for dashboard screen of telemedicine application.

+Contributed in the creation of layout designing of telemedicine application.